bisoncao/AndroidProjects/README.md

 # BCAndroidUtils

-Android utils for reusing code which is written by myself.
+Android utilities for reusing code which is written by myself.